itscharukadeshan/itscharukadeshan/README.md

-<h3  align="center">Self-taught web Developer from Sri Lanka.
-I'm always in the lookout for new ways to create stunning websites and learn new things.</h3>
+<h3  align="center">Self-taught web Developer from Sri Lanka.Like to create stunning websites and learn new things.</h3>

 <br></br>